Machine Learning in Orbit Estimation: a Survey: Future Challenges and Conclusion

 \section{Future Challenges and Conclusion}

-In this Section, we will discuss some of the current and future lines of research.
-Globally, we see a shift from linear and physical models to more data-driven non-linear models across the entire field.
-Some of these linear models started being used in the 1960s \cite{Smith1962}, and many of the computational limitations that justify the linear approach have been surpassed.
-We now know that the Gaussian assumption used in the Extended Kalman Filter (EKF) is not verified \cite{Poore2016}, and the new approaches presented using Gaussian Mixture Models (GMM) \cite{Vittaldev2015} and the Gauss Von Mises (GVM) distribution \cite{Horwood2014} are highly promising, however two main drawbacks are yet to be addressed: the GMM necessarily needs a set of $k$ Gaussian distribution that is not constant for all RSOs, depending on shape, orbit, altitude and solar activity.
-Determining the exact number of Gaussian distributions necessary for sufficiently accurate orbit determination is an open area of investigation.
-A second hurdle regarding this area is the Probability of Collision (PoC).
-One of the key motivations for precise Orbit Determination is the protection of satellites and the space environment, and calculating the PoC is necessary to determine orbital avoidance manoeuvres.
-In \cite{Vittaldev2015} the author is the first to evaluate the GMM for PoC using Monte Carlo simulation.
-However, in most cases, the probability of collision is closer to $10^{-30}$, which makes Monte Carlo too time consuming for general use.
-A PoC formula that can be applied for all distributions is a very interesting path of research, with some initial work done by \cite{Hall2021}, who generalized the PoC equation to any distribution and also hypothesises the use of GMMs.
-The authors of this survey found that, in this particular area, most machine learning is focused on distribution regression, the fitting of a distribution to a set of observations, with very limited use of Deep Learning techniques, with the exception of \cite{Chipade2021}, who used a ANN-EKF hybrid.
-On the contrary, many Deep Learning architectures have been experimented with in Orbit Prediction, most of then with the focus on improving upon the SGP4 propagator.
-While this work can be relevant to improve publicly available catalogues, a necessary development for industrial use is the introduction of uncertainty in the ML-OP scheme.
-Most Neural Network have Bayesian counterparts, meaning Neural Networks that predict a distribution, however limited work has been done in this front.
-The most recent works in this area validate this trend, with \cite{Peng2021} combining Gaussian Process (GP) uncertainty with EKF-derived uncertainty, and \cite{Curzi2022} using a Deep Ensemble to perform variance estimation.
+In this section, we discuss some of the current and future lines of research in the field.
+We observe a shift from linear and physical models to more data-driven, non-linear models.
+Linear models were first used in the 1960s~\cite{Smith1962}, but computational limitations have since been surpassed.
+The Gaussian assumption used in the Extended Kalman Filter (EKF) is now being questioned~\cite{Poore2016}, and new approaches using Gaussian Mixture Models (GMM)~\cite{Vittaldev2015}, and the Gauss Von Mises (GVM) distribution~\cite{Horwood2014} are promising.
+However, two main drawbacks remain: determining the exact number of Gaussian distributions necessary for accurate orbit determination and calculating the Probability of Collision (PoC).
+The GMM was evaluated for PoC using Monte Carlo simulation in~\citet{Vittaldev2015}, but this is too time-consuming for general use. \citet{Hall2021} generalized the PoC equation to any distribution and hypothesized the use of GMMs.